LAPAROSCOPIC GASTRIC BAND SURGERY DUBAI

 Lap-Band System surgery is recommended for those persons who have BMI 30 or more with comorbidities or BMI 35 without any associated diseases.
 While weight loss surgery is not for everyone, there are a large number of patients for whom losing a lot of weight is imperative, including those suffering from diabetes, high blood pressure, heart trouble, shortness of breath, arthritis and orthopaedic (bone) problems with their legs, hips or back.

-You will be admitted to hospital in the morning of your surgery.
-Most patients may go same day home or stay in hospital 1 night.
-You will have a general anaesthetic, and the operation will take approximately 1 hour.
+You will be admitted to the hospital in the morning of your surgery.
+Most patients may go same-day home or stay in hospital 1 night.
+You will have a general anesthetic, and the operation will take approximately 1 hour.
 The surgery is done laparoscopically, (keyhole).
-Through a series of small incisions across your upper abdomen, the surgeon will use laparoscopic instruments guided by a small camera attached to a telescope.
-The surgeon will be able to visualise the inside of your abdomen on a TV screen.
+Through a series of small incisions across the upper abdomen, the surgeon will use laparoscopic instruments guided by a small camera attached to a telescope.
+The surgeon will be able to visualize the inside of your abdomen on a TV screen.
 The surgeon will then be able to secure the band around the upper part of your stomach.
 The port used to inflate and deflate the gastric band is placed under the skin of the abdomen so that the surgeon is then able to make adjustments easily in the clinic.

 You will usually be in the hospital 1 day after a laparoscopic procedure.
 You should be out of bed few hours after the surgery.
 You will need to participate in breathing exercises.
 You will receive pain medication when you need it.

 You will be permitted to have one ounce of liquids every hour once your doctor thinks that it is safe.
 The volume of liquid you drink will be gradually increased.
 Some surgeons allow you to eat baby food or a “ puree ” type of food.
 You will remain on a liquid or puree diet until your doctor evaluates you approximately 1-2 weeks after you return home.